defo-project/ech-dev-utils/README.md

 ``$HOME/code/openssl`` or ``$HOME/code/nginx`` etc. Some of those pathnames are likely still too hardcoded in scripts and configs but we'll fix things as we go.
 Feel free to submit PRs if you make things better, or bear with us as we fix that.
-(We've gotten as far as the ``makecatexts.sh`` script, but the ones below that have yet to be tested when run from here.)
+(We've gotten as far as just before verifying the apache stuff, so all before that should work, but all below that has yet to be tested when run from here.)

 ## ECH-style wrappers for OpenSSL command line tools (and related)